categories

 Modern photo editing styles are characterized by their clean lines, bold colors, and experimental approaches.
 These styles often reflect contemporary trends in design and visual culture.
 Let's explore some modern editing styles:

 Clean and Minimalist: This style emphasizes simplicity and clarity.
 Images are often characterized by clean lines, muted colors, and ample negative space.
-Professional photographers use this style to create modern and sophisticated portraits, product photography, and architecture images.
+Professional photographers use this style to create modern and sophisticated portraits, product photography, and architectural images.

 High Contrast: Dramatic and eye-catching, high contrast images feature strong tonal differences between lights and shadows.
 It is often used in fashion, beauty, and advertising photography to create a strong visual impact.